vvgomes/blog/_posts/2017-03-17-javascript-dependency-injection.md

 Our client is just a namespace of functions, each representing a different HTTP request to a remote server.
 To send the actual request we intend to use [fetch](https://github.com/matthew-andrews/isomorphic-fetch) which returns a Promise wrapping the response.
 So the `fetch` function will be our dependency.

-## Testing
+## Starting With Tests

 Let’s write a few unit test cases to drive the development of our functions.
-In order  to test them in isolation we need to inject a fake `fetch` function.
+In order  to test them in isolation we need to inject a fake `fetch` function as we don't want to exercise the real HTTP requests.

 {% highlight javascript %}
 // test/api.client.test.js